-Cited by VegNews among the Top 10 Contemporary Vegetarian Authors, Victoria appeared twice on The Oprah Winfrey Show and she’s one of the celebrity coaches for PCRM’s 21-Day Vegan Kickstart.
-Her articles have appeared in Yoga Journal, Mothering, Natural Health, Woman’s Day, Martha Stewart’s Whole Living, VegNews, and Vegetarian Times.
+Cited by VegNews among the Top 10 Contemporary Vegetarian Authors, Victoria appeared twice on The Oprah Winfrey Show and her articles have appeared in Yoga Journal, Mothering, Natural Health, Woman’s Day, Martha Stewart’s Whole Living, VegNews, and Vegetarian Times.
 Her work has been noted in USA Today, the Chicago Tribune, the Washington Post, Self, Elle, Glamour, Allure, and O, the Oprah Magazine.
-She was named Vegan of the Year 2012, sharing that honor with male counterpart Michael Greger, MD.

 Moran lives with her husband, writer and musician, William Melton, in a LEED-certified green condominium in New York City’s thriving Harlem neighborhood.
 They’re co-humans to a rescue-dog, Forbes, and rescue pigeon, Thunder.
 To keep in touch, please:

 Formal photo of Victoria and Adair by David Rodgers

 Your privacy is important to us.
 We collect no information about visitors to our site other than that which you share with us via opt-in.
 If you choose to subscribe to our newsletter and wish at any point to unsubscribe, you may do that with a simple one-click.
 We commit to never sell or share your contact or other personal information with any third parties.
 If you elect to contact or connect to any third parties via our website or a link in one of our newsletters or blog posts, you may choose to submit your information to such third parties; these organizations are responsible for their own privacy policies, which you can learn about by accessing their websites or contacting the people involved.